-The Sunnyvale Department of Public Safety (SDPS) SWAT team has the ability to deploy a diversionary device known as a Noise Flash Diversionary Device (NFDD).
+The Sunnyvale Department of Public Safety (SDPS) SWAT team and trained members of the Community Crimes Unit (CCU) has the ability to deploy a diversionary device known as a Noise Flash Diversionary Device (NFDD).
 A NFDD is a non-bursting, non-fragmenting, device that produces a loud sound and bright light.
-Only specially trained SWAT personnel are allowed to deploy NFDD devices.
-These devices are used during high-risk SWAT operations where the subject poses a significant threat to officers or the public.
+Only specially trained personnel are allowed to deploy NFDD devices.
+These devices are used during high-risk operations where the subject poses a significant threat to officers or the public.